Swan Hill: History

 In 1883 the first of several red brick water towers was built to supply the growing town with water.
-Water was pumped out of the river and into the top of the tower by a wood-fired steam engine, and then flowed by gravitation to surrounding businesses and private residences.
+Water was pumped out of the river and into the top of the tower by a wood-fired steam engine, and then flowed by gravity to surrounding businesses and private residences.
 Many of these towers can still be seen around town.

 The railway from Bendigo was extended from Kerang to Swan Hill station in May 1890, being extended to Piangil in 1915.

 The punt river crossing was replaced by a timber truss, steel lift span bridge in 1896.

 The first six telephones were connected in Swan Hill on 2 October 1911.
 The National Bank was phone number 1.

 In 1914 Isaburo (Jo) Takasuka produced the first commercial rice crop in Australia.
 He grew Japanese (Japonica) varieties on 200 acre of flood prone land on the Murray River near Swan Hill.
 The Chinese had been growing rice in Australia since at least 1877.

 Swan Hill became a city in 1965.

 Burke and Wills

 The Burke and Wills expedition reached Swan Hill on Thursday, 6 September 1860 on their journey across Australia from Melbourne to the Gulf of Carpentaria.
 They made Camp XV (their fifteenth camp out of Melbourne) in the police paddock on the banks of the Murray River in an area that is now Riverside Park.
 The expedition stayed in Swan Hill until Monday, 10 September while they reorganised the stores.
-Burke dismissed four men; Essau Khan, Brooks, Lane and John Polongeaux.
+Burke dismissed four men: Essau Khan, Brooks, Lane and John Polongeaux.
 He then hired Alexander McPherson, a saddler from Epsom and Charlie Gray, a former sailor from Scotland who had worked as an ostler for Cobb and Co between Bendigo and Swan Hill and who was now employed at the Lower Murray Inn in Swan Hill.
 The party was strengthened further by the arrival from Melbourne of journalist William Hodgkinson, and scientist Georg von Neumayer.
 The local inhabitants gave the expedition a rousing farewell as they crossed into New South Wales.
-Folklore alleges Burke and Wills planted a Moreton Bay Fig tree in the garden of the local doctor, Dr B W Gummow.
+Folklore alleges Burke and Wills planted a Moreton Bay fig tree in the garden of the local doctor, B W Gummow.
 The tree is now approximately 27 metres high and has a branch spread of approximately 44 metres and can be seen in Curlewis Street.